 Waved Albatrosses are the largest birds in Galapagos.
 They are remarkable birds, standing nearly 1 m high with wingspans of 2 to 2.5 m and living up to 40 years.
 Every year the entire world’s population of adult Waved Albatrosses returns to Española during the nesting season, from April to December.

 We sat down to watch various ‘couples’ in their courtship dances… They seem to dance, bowing and parading around each other, with heads swaying from side to side in an exaggerated way.
 Once their long, yellow bills are in contact, they quickly move and slide the ends around each other with gentle strokes and taps making a hollow, wooden honking sounding noise.
-This bill-circling behavior is central to the courtship, and the pair repeats this movement frequently throughout the ritual.
+This bill-circling behaviour is central to the courtship, and the pair repeats this movement frequently throughout the ritual.
 Waved albatrosses mate for life.
 Males compete intensely with each other for the chance to mate with females.

 The female will lay a single HUGE egg between mid-April and July which they incubate for 2 months and move 1cm per day … so about 40cm by the time they hatch.
 Both parents will incubate the egg and, after hatching, one will stay with the young chick whilst the other feeds.
 Bigger chicks are left in nursery groups while their parents spend longer times at sea searching for squid, their favourite food.

 Albatrosses are known for their excellent flying skills, as well as for the difficulty they have with take-off and landing.
 They can glide for miles on end without having to flap their wings a single time.
 No thermal upwind is necessary to hold them in the air.